 - Admission: Free

-The 2020 Buda Country Fair & Wiener Dog Races were cancelled.
-The Wiener Dogs remain in training for 2021, with dates TBD!
+The Buda Country Fair & Wiener Dog Races were cancelled for both 2020 and 2021.
+The Wiener Dogs remain in training for 2022, with dates TBD!

 One of the great things of festival season is the sheer variety of things we celebrate.
 One of the most unique is the Country Fair and Wiener Dog Race in Buda.
 Yes, Wiener Dog Race, with all (or, at least, some) of the thrills of greyhound racing, only cuter!
 Of course, things aren’t limited to dachshunds.
 There’s a pet parade open to all, along with arts and crafts, kids games, live entertainment, vendors, and an IBCA-sanctioned BBQ cook-off.
 Just, maybe don’t order a hot dog.